rutvora/helpers/python/plot/README.md

 `values->legend`: (Optional, default="") The legend of this param to place in the plot
 `values->visible`: (Optional, default=true) Whether this plot is visible by default (only applicable to Y-axis and in bokeh)
+`values->labels`: (Optional, default=None, only on Y-axis) The labels for these individual plot points.
+For heatmaps, this label should be an array of integers, which will be used to make the heatmap.
 `values->position`: (Optional, default="left") The location of the Y-axis (left or right).
 `values->scale_by`: (Optional, default=1) Divide all values of that axis by this value.
 Can be a number or "min", "max", "count", or "total"